 My face fell, immediately cognisant of my misunderstanding.
 I’d been so preoccupied by their dramatic, mostly one-sided disagreement I’d mistaken ‘take it away’ and pack the food up, as ‘just get it away from me’.
 It sounds trivial, but the woman was very angry, and called my manager over.
 I think he knocked some money off their bill and they left in a huff, this couple.
 I got a stern reprimanding, but I didn’t get fired.
 But somehow, it stayed with me.
 And in the years since I have been both the woman crying in the restaurant and her silent, horrified partner.
 These days I’m unashamed to meet my own eyes in the mirror, no longer looking to hide from trouble nor wait for life to assume the shape of life.

 When The Arts House – a literature centre running from the former parliament building at the heart of Singapore – wanted to create a different kind of library, one grouped by themes and leaps of the imagination, rather than any readily searchable order, they chose the name ‘The Troublesome Library’.
 Like all libraries, it is a place where you have to ‘take the trouble’ to find insights and wonder.
 But trouble finds people everywhere (not only in libraries), in all kinds of shapes and at all kinds of moments, and is a kind of theme of its own.
-This piece was commissioned by Arts House Ltd, with a project team of Rupert Thomson (Director), Joelyn Yep and Shridar Mani (Managers), in editorial collaboration with Ted Hodgkinson, Head of Literature and Spoken Word at the Southbank Centre.
+In parallel with the opening of its new feature, The Arts House supported a literary series on the theme of trouble.

 Image © mk_is_here